 - If you choose to use our shuttle service and...

-Coffee and breakfast will be waiting for you at the put-in, an hour and 20 minute drive away.
+(Coffee and breakfast will be waiting for you at the put-in, which is about hour and thirty minute drive away.)

 - Parking for shuttle users...

-Neither WRK or the City of Salem can guarantee the security of your vehicle for the week.
-This is a public park, so please do not plan to leave any valuables in your car.
-Please be smart!
+Willamette Riverkeeper, the City of St Paul, or the St Paul Rodeo Association can NOT guarantee the security of your vehicle for the week.
+You will be parked on private property in a rural area.
+Please do not plan to leave any valuables in your car.
 Furthermore, there is no overnight parking available at the put-in, and there is no shuttle back to the put-in at the end of the trip.